-Step 10: Listing Your "Best Bets"
+Step 10: Listing 'Best Bets'

-The list you make in this part of your Workplan should include all the plants that can grow on your land, and the products that can be derived from them.
+The list you make in this step should include all the plants that can grow on your land, and the products that can be derived from them.
 This list represents a summary of the information you have gathered so far.
 Photocopy the table below if you are assessing more than one development area.

-It is also very useful to consider which Government (State and Federal) Programs are available to provide funding incentives for a broad range of agroforestry activities, from practice establishment through value-added and product marketing (See Agroforestry in Action: Funding Incentives for Agroforestry in Missouri, a University of Missouri Center for Agroforestry publication).
+It is also very useful to consider which Government (State and Federal) Programs are available to provide funding incentives for a broad range of agroforestry activities, from practice establishment through value-added and product marketing.

-Development Area Available Government Incentive Programs: "Best Bet" Plants Potential Products Volumes (indicate when avail- able)
+Development Area Available Government Incentive Programs: 'Best Bet' Plants Potential Products Volumes (indicate when available)